-I have some friends that are absolutely terrified of hatching eggs.
+I have some friends that are absolutely terrified of hatching chicken eggs.
 And rightfully so.
+They probably didn’t have this incubating chicken eggs 101 blog post when they got started, duh!
 I hear the horror stories all the time on farm forums and facebook pages.
 The best hatchers have their own horror stories — and they are the best because they have learned from their own mistakes and made sure they didn’t make them again.
 The best hatchers also understand that just because they’ve done this 100 times, it doesn’t mean everything is always going to go perfect in the end.
 That’s just the risk you take when trying to play “God”.

 First and foremost, don’t freak out.
 Take a really deep breath before starting.